marciojolima/Search-WordTextInFiles/readme.md

 ### Notes:

+## Notes:
+- This script is particularly useful for finding **hidden text** formatted as such in Word documents, which cannot be located using the standard File Explorer search.
+However, it also locates **visible text**, making it versatile for various use cases.
 - Only `.docx`, `.docm`, and `.doc` file formats are supported.
 - The script operates in read-only mode, ensuring no changes are made to the original documents.
+- The Word application runs in the background and is automatically closed after the search.
+If the script is interrupted, manually close the Word application to free up system resources.

 ### Cleanup: